tiepenatti/edx-google-ai-tensorflow/README.md

      - a section with 1 graphs using chart.js:
          * The training accuracy per epoch linear graph
 - Evaluation section with:
+     - a drop zone for drag n drop image from web to predict using the trained model, with controls to position, scale and rotate the image
-     - a 280x280 pixels canvas with a grid every 10 pixels to represent the image being sent to the model for evaluation
+     - a 280x280 pixels canvas with a grid every 10 pixels to represent the image being sent to the model for evaluation, with black as background and white as the image
      - a button to randomly pick an image from the training dataset to evaluate classification from model
-     - two buttons to increase/decrease the scaled of the image
-     - two buttons to increase/decrease the rotation of the image
-     - two buttons to change the x and y position of the image
-     - a button to randomly add noise
      - a section to show the estimated digit with it's probability, and the second contender with its probability
      - a button to clean up the model and memory